querycert/qcert/README.md

 ./run.sh
 ```

 ## Documentation

-Code documentation and background information can be found at: https://querycert.github.io
+Code documentation and background information can be found in `./doc`
+or on the Q*cert Web site: https://querycert.github.io

 ## Caveats